gem5/gem5-resources/src/ubuntu-generic-diskimages/make-kernel-and-gem5-bridge-driver.md

 ### Add Kernel Modules to the Disk Image

-- Add a Packer file provisioner to copy the modules to the disk image:
+- Add a Packer file provisioner to copy the modules to the disk image.
+Make sure that this provisioner is added before the shell provisioner as we will used these files in the `post-installation.sh`:

   ```hcl
   provisioner "file" {